Crypto-grid/contracts/README.md

 The rest of the tokens are proposed to incentivize players e.g. mining rewards.
 4% of any nft sale will return to the game treasury.

+**# Proposed Stack**

+# Proposed Game Renderer
+At the moment three js (WebGL) is proposed, however open for discussion.
+Ian has previous experience building 3d scenes in three js.

+# Proposed Data Storage
+Data that will not change: IPFS
+Data that will/could change:
+Option 1 - IPFS to point to new data
+Option 2 - modify JSON file as API response
+Metadata relating to nfts etc proposed to be stored on chain

+# Uses of Chainlink
+Crypto prices relating to rewards in dollar value etc Perhaps use the randomizer for when user would receive mining rewards between all competing nodes Future uses:
+(i)weather data for energy yields from natural sources, (ii)geopolitical restictions on mining operations, (iii)energy prices in different part of the world

 # Advanced Sample Hardhat Project